Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 He’d quickly add one more.

-It was unseasonably warm in Denver – about 60-degrees Fahrenheit in mid-December – when the Chiefs kicked off.
-The Broncos returned it to their 21 yard line and quickly racked up a couple of first downs.
+The Broncos returned the Chiefs’ opening kickoff to their own 21 yard line and quickly racked up a couple of first downs.

 Less than three minutes into the game, the Broncos just shy of midfield, Portis lined up behind the fullback in the I-formation.
 He took the handoff up the middle, broke a tackle, and outran the Chiefs defense 51 yards for his 11th touchdown of the season.

 Touchdown number 12 followed not long after, a three-yard rush at the end of the first quarter to put Denver up 14-0.
-Touchdown 13 came midway through the third quarter, putting the Broncos up 21-7.
-And finally touchdown number 14 came near the end of the third, a 66-yard touchdown reception that put Denver up 28-7.
+Then touchdown number 13, midway through the third quarter, putting the Broncos up 21-7.
+And finally touchdown number 14 near the end of the third quarter, a remarkable run by a guy with the flu who managed a juke, two broken tackles, and a stiff-arm in a single play, 66 yards in all, to put Denver up 28-7.

-Portis tied the Denver record for touchdowns in a single game (he broke his own record a year later) and became the youngest player in NFL history to score four touchdowns in a game (21 years, 105 days).
+Portis tied the Denver record for touchdowns in a single game (he broke it a year later) and became the youngest player in NFL history to score four touchdowns in a game (21 years, 105 days).

 A Chiefs fourth-quarter comeback bid threatened to make Portis’ effort for naught.
 A touchdown at the end of the third quarter.
 Another midway through the fourth.
 And a field goal ahead of the two-minute warning, drawing Kansas City to within a touchdown of the Broncos.